| Jim Roberts, our November

 outstanding trout streams to include the renowned Green and New Fork

+Rivers.
 Mike has taken every

 opportunity in the past 48 years to chase these wiley trout with a fly rod.